Developing SSE Type MCP Services

 When the LLM decides to trigger a call to user tools, the quality of the tool descriptions is crucial:

-- **Precise Descriptions**: Ensure that each tool's description is clear and includes keywords for the LLM to correctly identify when to use that tool.
+- **Precise Descriptions**: Ensure that each tool's description is clear and specific, including keywords so that the LLM can correctly identify when to use that tool.

-- **Avoid Conflicts**: Do not provide multiple tools with similar functions, as this may lead to incorrect selections by the LLM.
+- **Avoid Conflicts**: Do not provide multiple tools with similar functionalities, as this may lead to incorrect selections by the LLM.

 - **Testing and Validation**: Test the accuracy of tool calls using various user query scenarios before deployment.

-MCP servers can be implemented using various technologies:
+The MCP Server can be implemented using various technologies:

 - Python SDK